Assambra/Free-MMORPG/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SETUP MAIL -->
-### Setup Mail
+# Setup Mail
-#### Enable or disable server sending mail via smtp
+Enable or disable server sending mail via SMTP.

+## Basic Configuration
-First if you don`t have a mail server or some mail provider with an e-mail address who accept sending mails via smtp or didn't want to sending e-mails like for local development, find the file:
+If you don't have a mail server or a mail provider that supports sending emails via SMTP, or if you do not wish to send emails (e.g., for local development), locate the following file:

-``Location: Free-MMORPG\Free-Server\free-server-app-api\src\main\java\com.assambra.app\constant\ServerVariables``
+`Location: Free-MMORPG\Free-Server\free-server-app-api\src\main\java\com\assambra\app\constant\ServerVariables`

-and change the value to false, SERVER_CAN_SEND_MAIL = true
+Change the value to `false`: `SERVER_CAN_SEND_MAIL = true`.

-Hint! ``Forgot password sending an plain password back to the client if SERVER_CAN_SEND_MAIL = false, it`s a security issue and more for local development but keep in mind set it to true and setup the mail values ``

-#### Setup mail values
+**Important:** When `SERVER_CAN_SEND_MAIL = false` is set, only a log message in your IDE is generated on the server side.
+This setting is mainly intended for local development.
+However, it is strongly recommended to complete the email setup for production environments to ensure full functionality.
+Without email setup, clients will not be able to use features like "Forgot Password", "Forgot Username", and "Account Activation".

+## Setup Mail Values
-The same file as this one we used for your database settings in the Free-Account-Server and add additional to this file the following values and change to your needs:
+For configuring the email functionality, use the same file you employed for your database settings in the Free-Account-Server.
+Add or modify the following values as required:

 `Location: Free-Account-Server/free-account-server-common/src/main/resources/free-account-server-common-config.properties`